 1. Goathland - Heartbeat and Harry Potter

-While in Goathland you can also visit the North York Moors Railway station that doubled up as Hogsmeade in the Harry Potter films.
+While in Goathland, you can also visit the North York Moors Railway station that doubled up as Hogsmeade in the Harry Potter films.
 Harry Potter featured in seven novels by JK Rowling and eight movies; the popularity of both make this fantastical character and his world one of the most successful works of fiction of the modern age.

 The well-loved TV series ran for seven series between 1979 and 1990 and was based on the classic books which told the stories of Yorkshire vet, James Herriot.